mholmeslinder/semi-supervised-cv/README.md

 As I mentioned above, if I started this again - I'd probably try a "one-vs-Normal" approach.
 AlexNet would still be a good choice, since it's lightweight - building 3 separate ResNet100s or whatever seems like it would be impractical for many purposes.

 The most exciting thing about performance is how much it was boosted by the data augmentation - both in terms of fine-tuning the original model AND retraining from scratch on the augmented data.
 This technique seems like it could be very helpful for many real-world applications, since labeled data is always at a premium relative to unlabeled data.# AlexNet_cv

+# This Repo
+Everything necessary to reproduce this work is contained in the notebook *ML_for ComputerVisionvFINAL.ipynb*.
+The other directories contain contextual and explanatory material, showing the development process for the final notebook.

+### archive:
+contains previous versions of this work in various states of completion, mostly showing the dead ends common to developing and iterating on these types of models.

+### logs:
+contains Tensorboard scalars showing the training history of the various versions of the model in numerical order (1 being the earliest models, 10 the latest).

+### models:
+contains model weights for the various versions of the model that were tested.
+It contains weights as opposed to saved models because we used a custom AlextNet class, and the tf/Keras `save_model()` method doesn't work for that type of custom class.

+### results:
+contains heatmap images for many of the training images showing our different pathologies - Diabetic Retinopathy and Glaucoma - vs Normal images.